sebsheep/react-the-safe-way/09-useEffect-websocket/README.md

 - `useEffect` takes an array of dependecies that make the effect handler running as soon as one of the dependencies is updated.
 - Some people post wrong solutions in comments.
+- We can use `z.discriminatedUnion` to decode union types.
 - The `reducer` pattern fits well with websockets: every kind of message coming from the websocket is a kind of `Action`.
 - Always keep in mind "make impossible states impossible" when modelling the `State`.